 Some nights I slept on the floor of the train station — well, maybe one night.
-I don’t think I bothered again after being woken in the morning by the face of a toothless vagrant inches away from mine, who emitted a not nice odor and wanted to “prendere un caffé” with me.
+I don’t think I bothered again after being woken in the morning by a toothless vagrant’s face an inch away from mine.
+He emitted a not nice odor and wanted to “prendere un caffé” with me.
 Espresso.
 He wanted me to go on an espresso date with him.
 I wasn’t so much insulted as annoyed for having had my sleep interrupted.

 “Non rompe le scatole,” I said, which roughly translates to ‘don’t break my balls.’
 I had it in my head that’s how us street people got our point across.
-I rose and walked off, rolling my eyes — I was a teenager after all.
+I rose and walked off, rolling my eyes, teenager that I was.

 I had an unlimited rail pass for the month, so some nights I slept on the train to Rome and back.
 Once in a while I’d leave early to hang out in the piazzas of my beloved Rome.

-The cabbie’s core was decayed and foul, but most of the couple dozen men before him, enlisted in the cause of my survival, fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
+The cabbie’s core was decayed and foul, but most of the couple dozen men before him who enlisted in the cause of my survival fed me pasta, got me a hotel room or let me sleep on their couch or in their car.
 Most.
-Out of the rest, one was as manipulative as I was arrogant and another had a switchblade.
+Out of the rest, one was as manipulative as I was arrogant, and another had a switchblade.

 I met the switchblade guy in the Rome metro, and I don’t actually know what he would’ve done.
 But late night on the park bench in Villa Borghese, just as he pulled out his knife to show me, we heard rustling from nearby bushes.
 He became instantly spooked and rushed us out of the park.
 Once back among a crowd, I decided to part ways and get on the train to Florence.
 Maybe subconsciously it dawned on me, What if he wasn’t just showing off his knife in a friendly way?

-My bravado fully withered, in spite of myself, after the cab driver incident.
-I caved in and called my parents back In New York.
+Later in Florence, after the cab driver incident, my bravado fully withered in spite of myself.
+I caved in and called my parents back in New York.
 It was time to make up with them and find a place to live for the rest of my stay.

 I had only been a street person for three weeks.
-But if you don’t have a home to sleep in, three weeks is an endless loop of time where your sanity drains away from you like liquid in low gravity.
-When you don’t have shelter, neither does your sanity.
+But if you don’t have a home to sleep in, three weeks is an endless loop of time where your sanity slowly drains away from you like liquid in low gravity.
+When you don’t have shelter, neither does your mind.

 A disproportionate number of the men I met told me about il Mostro, a serial killer loose in Florence since the late 60’s who murdered kissing couples in outdoor spaces.
 I always shrugged, thinking, What’s it got to do with me?
 I’m not planning to make out with you.
-Inside or outside.
+Indoors or outdoors.

 ‘Invincible’ I know now, meant ‘lucky idiot.’

-Those three weeks are worthy of a few chapters in a book.
-It’s debatable whether I became a calm, respectable adult, but I became good at pretending, and a few years ago, an older male friend had some helpful suggestions.
+It’s debatable whether I became a calm, respectable adult, but I became good at pretending to grow up.
+Those three weeks are worthy of a few chapters in a book, and it happens that a few years ago an older male friend had what he considered helpful suggestions.

 “Why don’t you write?”
 He asked.